AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/object_oriented_programming/oop05_use_explicit_overriding_annotations.rst

 In Ada, much like other modern languages, one can annotate a subprogram declaration (and body) with an indication that the subprogram is an overriding of an inherited version.
-This is done with the "overriding" reserved word preceding the subprogram specification.
+This is done with the :ada:`overriding` reserved word preceding the subprogram specification.

 Similarly, in Ada one can explicitly indicate that a subprogram is not an overriding.
-To do so, the programmer includes the reserved words "not overriding" immediately prior to the subprogram specification.
+To do so, the programmer includes the reserved words :ada:`not overriding` immediately prior to the subprogram specification.

 Of course, incorrect marking errors are flagged by the compiler.
 If a subprogram is explicitly marked as overriding but is not actually overriding,